-Don't make unrealistic New Year's resolutions that you'll break before you know it.
-Instead, make some new commitments as a family to spend more time together, argue less and stay active.
+We all know that most New Year’s resolutions fall by the wayside come Feb.
+1 (or earlier!).
+Instead of making unrealistic resolutions, make some new commitments as a family to spend more time together, argue less and stay active.

 Sit down to dinner

-Eating family dinners together has been linked to lower incidence of teen smoking, drinking and drug use.
-Additionally, research shows that kids who eat with their family also get better grades.
-And if you need more reasons to sit down to dinner, meals at home cost less than eating out, plus you'll be able to ensure your kids are consuming their veggies, trying new foods and eating more healthfully.
+Eating family dinners together has been linked to a lower incidence of teen smoking, drinking and drug use.
+Research also shows that kids who eat with their family get better grades.
+And if you need even more reasons to sit down to dinner, eating meals at home costs less than eating out, and cooking your own meals puts you in charge of what (and how much) you and your family are eating — so it will be easier to make healthier choices.
 This year, make a resolution to sit down and eat dinner together as a family at least four nights a week.

-Are your kids scheduled from breakfast to bedtime?
-Scheduling your kids for every extracurricular activity and event possible doesn't make you a good parent.
-You have to find the balance of letting your children participate in activities they enjoy, while also allowing time for free play, friends, family and sleep.
-Parents who overschedule their kids often overschedule themselves too.
-Make a promise to yourself and your family to ease back on all the structure and planning to allow everyone to have a little more free time.
+If your kids have every moment of their days scheduled, consider letting them opt out of one or two activities.
+You have to let your children find the balance of participating in activities they enjoy while also allowing time for free play, friends, family and sleep.
+Parents who overschedule their kids often overschedule themselves, too.
+Make a promise to your family to ease back on all the structure and planning to allow everyone (even you!) to have a little more free time.

 With all of his activities, is your child overscheduled? >>

 Unplug once a week

 No one can deny the positive impact technology has on our lives.
 However, if your family is constantly “connected” to the computer or smartphones, watching TV or playing video games, it’s time to take a break and reconnect with each other.
 Designate one day a week as an “unplugged” day.
 On this day, turn off computers, televisions, smartphones and all other electronics and get back to basics with these fun and simple ideas: